Folium Systems

 Precondition ladders name what must become true first

-Before expanding an AI workflow, Folium defines the preconditions that need to turn green: source ownership, data custody, model behavior, review gates, service health, rollback path, and operating owner.
+Before expanding an AI process, Folium defines the preconditions that need to turn green: source ownership, data custody, model behavior, review points, service health, rollback path, and operating owner.

 • precondition ladders